Skip to content

 Disclaimer

-This is a VERY early project that should not be used in production code!
-There isn't even proper exception handling, so expect some Rust panics to fall through.
+This is an early project that should not be used in sensitive production code!
+There isn't full exception handling, so expect some Rust panics to fall through.
 With that said, try it out and let me know your thoughts!

 Future Features